 It’s free, but we have to earn it.
-We can get these valuable feedbacks only when we are giving same quality feedbacks to others.
+We can get this valuable feedback only when we are giving the same quality feedback to others.
 Also, while reviewing other sites, we can get great ideas for our own!

 Feedbacks for Websites

 There are many websites where site owners can review and get reviewed.
-There are two sites, which I loved andare treat to use.
-They work almost as I mentioned above, so I won’t get in to how.
+There are two sites, which I loved and treat to use.
+They work almost as I mentioned above, so I won’t get into how.
 Rather I’ll highlight features.